 She has to work hard to pay for her every need because the only thing that her husband provides for her is a place to sleep.

-If you know that your relationship isn´t growing, you´re unhappy and you can´t be who you are, it´s dead end.
+If you know that your relationship isn´t growing (it doesn´t have to be marriage), you´re unhappy and you can´t be who you are, it´s dead end.

 Are you attached to men who are committed to someone else?
 Are you dating a guy with a girlfriend who only meets up with you if he´s able to sneak away from his fiancée?
 Are you dating a man who´s married and whose wife and children will always be his priority?

 How about men who don´t want to commit?
 They are the second type of unattainable people who are seriously a waste of time.
 I had a co-teacher, she´s a single parent and the father of her child is a perfect example of a man who never wants to commit.